top of page

 King Francis I avidly collected Italian works (which is why there are so many in this gallery!) and eventually arranged to have Leonardo da Vinci work for him.
 From the chateau at Chambord that he reportedly designed, Da Vinci tinkered with a variety of projects.
 He died in France in 1519, which is why the Mona Lisa (La Joconde in French, La Gioconda in Italian) became part of the French state collection, and now smiles bemusedly at her throngs of tourists.

 What makes the Mona Lisa so special?
-First, its mystique: although the painting of a wealthy baker’s wife was done in 1505, Da Vinci was never satisfied with it—it was one of the few paintings he kept in his possession.
+First, her mystique: although the painting of a wealthy baker’s wife was done in 1505, Da Vinci was never satisfied with it—it was one of the few paintings he kept in his possession.
 Like La Ferroniere, it is a 3/4 portrait.
 But according to some contemporaries, Da Vinci especially liked the way he completed the hands.
 And hands are one of the most difficult parts of the body to render.

 You can see the chiaroscuro modelling of Mona Lisa’s face, as well as her slight smile (Giaconda means “laughing one”).
 The air of mystery is amplified by the sfumato effects, and the detailed landscape behind.